Board Composition

 The Code

-The Board ‘s primary role is to ensure the Company’s long-term success by setting the Group’s strategic direction, ensuring that strategy is aligned with the Group’s purpose and culture, and promoting and protecting the Group’s interests for the benefit of all our stakeholders.
+The Board’s primary role is to ensure the Company’s long-term success by setting the Group’s strategic direction, ensuring that this remains aligned with the Group’s purpose and culture, and promoting and protecting the Group’s interests for the benefit of all our stakeholders.
 The Board is composed of highly experienced individuals who bring a range of skills, perspective and knowledge of the industry in which the Group operates.
+The Board has delegated customary responsibilities to its Committees to enable the Board, as a whole, to dedicate time to the Group’s key priorities and manage its time effectively.
+At each Board meeting (when required), the agenda includes sufficient time for each Committee Chair to report to the Board on such Committee’s activities and to provide recommendations.

 The Board recognises that it is responsible for promoting the long-term sustainable success of the Group and for delivering long-term value for stakeholders.
 The Board does this by providing effective leadership and by ensuring that the Group’s business is conducted with high standards of ethical behaviour in a manner which contributes positively to wider society, having regard to the interests of its different stakeholders.
 To enable the business to meet its strategic priorities, the Board oversees the development of the Group’s strategy and provides strong leadership and support to the Group.
-The Board continues to benefit from a strong mix of complementary skills and experiences, as well as dynamics that allow for open debate, challenge of existing assumptions and asking difficult questions.

 How the Board monitors culture